tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 DTLS 1.3 uses a variable length record format and hence the demultiplexing process is more complex since more header formats need to be distinguished.
-Implementations can demultiplex records by examining the first byte:
+Implementations can demultiplex DTLS 1.3 records by examining the first byte as follows:

 * If the first byte is alert(21), handshake(22), or ack(proposed, 26),
 the record MUST be interpreted as a DTLSPlaintext record.